 NMDOH recommends that everyone six months of age and older get flu vaccine each flu season.
-Getting vaccinated against flu can reduce the severity of illness, prevent hospitalization and death, and prevent serious complications from a flu infection.
-Individuals aged 65 years and older should preferentially receive high-dose or adjuvanted influenza vaccines but can receive standard vaccine if none are available.
-COVID-19 vaccine and an influenza vaccine can be co-administered.
+Individuals aged 65 years and older should preferentially receive high-dose or adjuvanted influenza vaccines but can receive standard vaccine if high dose is not available at the time of vaccination.
+COVID-19 and influenza vaccine can be co-administered.

-Flu vaccination has many benefits:
+Flu vaccination has many benefits including:

-- Flu vaccination reduces flu illnesses, hospitalizations, and deaths. - Flu vaccination has been shown to make illness milder in people who get vaccinated and still get sick - Flu vaccination can protect pregnant people from flu and protect their babies from flu for several months after birth. - Flu vaccination has been associated with lower rates of some cardiac events among people with heart disease. - Flu vaccination also has been shown in separate studies to be associated with reduced hospitalizations related to diabetes and chronic lung disease. - Flu vaccination reduces the burden of flu on health care systems.
+- Reduces flu illnesses, hospitalizations, and deaths. - Reduces illness severity in people who get vaccinated and still get sick. - Protects pregnant people from flu and protect their babies from flu for several months after birth. - Lower rates of some cardiac events among people with heart disease. - Flu vaccination also has been shown in separate studies to be associated with reduced hospitalizations related to diabetes and chronic lung disease. - Reduces the burden of flu on health care systems.